ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 <set-header name="Ocp-Apim-Subscription-Key" exists-action="delete" />
 ```

 The sample `global.cshtml` files that you've downloaded already have this scenario in place, so we can create a new rule right away.
-Open `APIM.Policy.Rule.ps1` again and add the following rule:
+Open `APIM.Policy.Rule.ps1` and add the following rule:

 ```powershell
 # Synopsis: The subscription key header (Ocp-Apim-Subscription-Key) should be removed in the inbound section of the global policy to prevent it from being forwarded to the backend.